allink/allink-core-static/docs/stylesheets/buttons.md

 ## Usage

 IMPORTANT: Never use the default bootstrap classes.

-We define button styles in SCSS only.
-Why?
+<strong>We define button styles in SCSS only.</strong> Why?
 Flexibility!

 Here's an example of a module that is used in a default section and in the `inverted-colors` context: